psx-spx/psx-spx.github.io/docs/konamisystem573.md

 However, testing on real hardware seems to suggest it is actually some sort of attenuation control, as the audio is still audible (albeit at a very low volume) when the bit is cleared.
-Note that some games, such as GuitarFreaks, break the CD/MP3 output to separate jacks on the sub-panel rather than routing it through the motherboard, making bit 6 meaningless.
+Note that some games, such as GuitarFreaks, break the CD/MP3 output to separate jacks on the front I/O panel rather than routing it through the motherboard, making bit 6 meaningless.

 Bit 8 resets the JVS MCU.
 Since the reset pin is active-low, resetting is done by writing 0, waiting at least 10 H8 clock cycles (the BIOS waits 2 hblanks)